frankkn/Frontend_Project_HongKongMemory/README.md

 🔭 Completion Date: July, 2021

-🌱 Used languages: HTML, CSS, javascript
+🎯 Used languages: HTML, CSS, javascript

+🌱 Other APIs: simplePagination, isotope, CountAPI, Bootstrap

 😄 Description: This is my first website.
 The main content is about my previous life in Hong Kong.(2018-2020)